 The Graduate Catalog contains Northeastern’s primary statements about student academic life and conduct, and the responsibilities of students and the university to one another, as authorized by the president or the Board of Trustees.

 Trying to plan your year?
-The university academic calendar provides information you need to stay on track with your degree.
+The university academic calendar provides the information you need to stay on track with your degree.

 Writing Center – Virtual Consulting